Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 ## 1B.1 Some info about the name and logo.
 The name of the language is **Mojo**, meaning "a magical charm" or "magical powers", which are applied to Python.

 Its logo is the [fire emoticon](https://emojipedia.org/fire) (?, werkt niet), the U+1F525 Unicode character.
-You can find it in the repo as: fire.png, kan emoji niet in file zetten??.
+You can find it in the repo as: fire.png, kan emoji niet in file zetten!!.

 Mojo is also the first language to introduce emojis as file extensions:
 Mojo's source files have the fire emoticon extension like hello.🔥, or alternatively *.mojo*, as in *hello.mojo*.